-In addition, the Greater Manchester Flood and Water Management Board oversees investment in, and delivery of FRM schemes across the City Region and the North West Regional Flood and Coastal Committee (RFCC) was established by the Environment Agency under the Flood and Water Management Act 2010 bringing together members appointed by LLFAs and independent members with relevant experience.
-The RFCC makes recommendations on investment from the Environment Agency's Grant in Aid Investment Programme and allocates Local Levy funding - these are discussed further in 2.5.
+In addition, the Greater Manchester Flood and Water Management Board oversees investment in, and delivery of FRM schemes across the City Region.

+The North West Regional Flood and Coastal Committee (RFCC) was established by the Environment Agency under the Flood and Water Management Act 2010.
+This brings together members appointed by LLFAs and independent members with relevant experience.

+1 GMCA and the Environment Agency (2016) Flood Investigation Report - 26 December 2015 The RFCC makes recommendations on investment from the Environment Agency's Grant in Aid Investment Programme and allocates Local Levy funding these are discussed further in 2.5.

 Due to the complexities and resulting delivery challenges from complex governance, GMCA has commissioned the University of Manchester to undertake a review of Water Governance across Greater Manchester.
 In addition to the formal roles identified above, this will consider and review the role of partnerships, networks, project and programme bodies.
-In addition the review will investigate the interconnectedness of water management with other areas, such as green infrastructure, agriculture and forestry, waste management, nature conservation, fishing, leisure and tourism, environmental regulation and pollution control in general.
+The review will also investigate the interconnectedness of water management with other areas, such as:

+- green infrastructure,

+- agriculture and forestry,

+- waste management,

+- nature conservation,

+- fishing,

+- leisure and tourism,

+- environmental regulation and

+- pollution control in general.